-Analyzing how change in a single aspect affects the functioning of DMOs might be possible with a pen and paper exercise.
-However, when changes occur in parallel and in different intensity, their combined effects are not as easily foreseeable anymore.
-We therefore develop and apply a simulation model to determine the impact of change on the performance of disaster management and estimate which conditions can lead to performance thresholds that put community protection at risk - for example, under which circumstances a certain lead time threshold might not be reached anymore.
+30 anymore.
+We therefore develop and apply a simulation model to determine the impact of change on the performance of disaster management, and estimate which conditions can lead to performance thresholds that put community protection at risk, e.g. under which circumstances a certain lead time threshold might not be reached anymore.

-Several modeling studies exist that address natural hazards and their influence on community functioning, ranging from pre-disaster to post-disaster assessments.
-The complexity of these models ranges from more simple or conceptual models to very complex models that are often used for prediction purposes.
-Models like the Life Safety Model (Lumbroso and Tagg, 2011) or MASSVAC (Hobeika and Jamei, 1985), for example, aim at predicting exact evacuation times for a specific disaster event or the expected loss of life.
-Dawson et al. (2011) developed a very detailed model of flood incident management to determine the risk of people being flooded under different hydrological and defense conditions and evacuation strategies.
-However, to achieve a good predictive power, these models require accurate input data.
-Other models are more conceptual or address specific issues of disaster management like information sharing between emergency personnel (Zagorecki et al., 2010) and the reliability of information in disaster relief operations (Kostoulas et al., 2008) post-disaster recovery (Nejat and Damnjanovic, 2012), with focus on housing recovery and how it relates to homeowners' decision making or to the recovery of critical services and community capital over time (Miles and Chang, 2006, 2011).
+Several modelling studies exist that address natural hazards and their influence on community functioning, ranging from predisaster to post-disaster assessments.
+The complexity of these models ranges from more simple or conceptual models to very

+5 personnel (Zagorecki et al., 2010) and the reliability of information in disaster relief operations (Kostoulas et al 2008), postdisaster recovery (Nejat and Damnjanovic, 2012) with focus on housing recovery and how it relates to homeowners' decision making or to the recovery of critical services and community capital over time (Miles and Chang, 2006; Miles and Chang, 2011).

-The model presented in this paper is not intended as a quantitative prediction tool but rather as an explorative tool in a "what if" manner, comparable to a flight simulator that is used to evaluate the performance and capacity of reaction of a pilot, both under normal and altered or extreme conditions, without putting pilots or passengers at risk.
-Likewise, disaster management organizations and other emergency services cannot exercise extreme events in real life; they can only plan for certain expectations (e.g., flood magnitude, resources needed) and develop action strategies in accordance with these expectations.
-When conditions change and these expectations fall short, the functioning of the organizations might not be guaranteed anymore.
-Our "flight simulator" approach is to develop a rather simple, stylized "virtual lab" (Seppelt et al., 2009) that allows us to quickly implement new ideas and test hypotheses to obtain a better mechanistic understanding of the system behavior.
-We therefore use a spatially explicit, agent-based modeling approach, as it allows us to incorporate, explicitly, the micro-level decision making of actors and observe their joint emergent behavior on a macro or system level (Holland, 1992) in their respective geographic context.
-Thus, agent-based models (ABMs) are suited to model the behavior of individual actors such as disaster management units that act independently to solve a common goal, i.e., protecting a community.
+The model presented in this paper is not intended as a quantitative prediction tool but rather as an explorative tool in a "what-if"-manner, comparable to a flight simulator that is used to evaluate the performance and capacity of reaction of a pilot, both under normal and altered or extreme conditions, without putting pilots or passengers at risk.
+Likewise, disaster management organizations and other emergency services cannot exercise extreme events in real life, they can only plan for certain expectations (e.g. flood magnitude, resources needed) and develop action strategies in accordance with these expectations.
+When conditions change and these expectations fall short, the functioning of the organizations might not be

+- 15 guaranteed anymore.
+Our "flight simulator" approach is to develop a rather simple, stylized "virtual lab" (Seppelt et al., 2009) that allows us to quickly implement new ideas and test hypotheses, to obtain a better mechanistic understanding of the system behavior.
+We therefore use a spatially explicit, agent-based modelling approach, as it allows to incorporate, explicitly, the micro-level decision making of actors and to observe their joint emergent behavior on a macro or system level (Holland, 1992) in their respective geographic context.
+Thus, agent-based models (ABMs) are suited to model the behavior - 20 of individual actors such as disaster management units that act independently to solve a common goal, i.e. protecting a community.

-We apply the model to two exemplary case sites in Saxony - Leipzig, as an example for an urban area, and the Neisse region, representing a more rural region - and try to answer the following questions:
+We apply the model to two exemplary case sites in Saxony - Leipzig, as an example for an urban area and the Neisse region representing a more rural region - and try to answer the following questions: (1) Which dimension of change has the most profound influence on the performance of disaster management?
+(2) Can we identify bottlenecks or critical thresholds for the

-- 1. Which dimension of change has the most profound influence on the performance of disaster management? - 2.
-Can we identify bottlenecks or critical thresholds for the capacities of disaster management to ensure protection? - 3.
-How do these thresholds depend on the regional geographic and demographic setting?
+25 capacities of disaster management to ensure protection?
+(3) How do these thresholds depend on the regional geographic and demographic setting?